Homebrew/homebrew-command-not-found/README.md

 `brew which-formula` on your command, and if it finds a match it’ll print it to you.
 If not, you’ll get an error as expected.

-Over 3900 formulae have been imported in the database, representing more than 15900 different commands (99% of the main Homebrew repo + some taps).
+Over 4300 formulae have been imported in the database, representing more than 19900 different commands (99% of the main Homebrew repo + 69% of all official taps).